stride3d/stride-community-toolkit/docs/manual/code-only/index.md

 # Code-Only

-## Why Opt for Code-Only Over the Stride Editor?
+## Why Opt for Code-Only Over Stride's Game Studio?

 There are numerous reasons to consider using the code-only approach, especially if: